-Open reduction internal fixation (ORIF) surgery repairs severe bone breakages, including those that have become displaced, unstable, or with breaks in multiple places.
+Open reduction internal fixation (ORIF) surgery repairs severe bone breakages.
 Surgeons perform ORIF surgery on severely broken bones when a cast or splint will not suffice.

 ORIF surgery is a major and sometimes emergency operation that may help relieve pain, restore mobility, and heal the bone in the correct position.

 This article examines ORIF surgery in more detail, including the procedure, recovery time, and possible risks and complications.
 It also discusses whether there are alternatives to ORIF surgery.

 ORIF surgery is a two-step process that involves: